The Reasons Behind Impossible Love

 5. The unattainable person increases their value

-The same product becomes a luxury because we can’t have it, the unattainable person is valued to unsuspected limits.
+The same product becomes a luxury because we can’t have it.
 Who could be more exclusive than a committed person that never abandons the relationship?
-Or more desirable than a somebody that everyone wants (e.g. the actor or the most handsome guy in the class)?
+Or more desirable than a somebody that everyone wants (e.g. an beautiful actress, or or the most handsome guy in the class)?

 In love, there should be mutual admiration.
 However, there are “loves” in which the admiration only goes one way.
 In these cases, that is the reason that sustains the desire.
-Any relationship that begins exclusively, for this reason, is doomed to break down.
+Any relationship that begins exclusively, for this reason, is doomed to break down, and cause pain for the one doing the admiring.

 Is it really love?

 As we’ve seen, impossible love can answer a multitude of questions.
 Each individual case will have its own reasons and emotions.
-What’s clear, however, is that it is not a healthy kind of love.
+What’s clear, however, is that it isn’t a healthy kind of love.

 Love is not just happiness, but also possibility.
 Sometimes the only thing binding us to this feeling is the adrenaline rush and having something to live for.